tomaka/polkadot-events/README.md

 # How it works

 The script runs a full node that connects to the Polkadot chain, reads the list of events at each block, then uses the PolkadotJS library to decode these events and index them.

+# How to maintain this code

+Everything in the `src` repository was written for this project.
+Feel free to modify.

+The code in `backend-rust` has mostly been copy-pasted from [the smoldot repository](https://github.com/paritytech/smoldot) and trimmed down.
+The only part that has been written for this project is everything related to sending finalized blocks to the frontend.
+The Rust code difficult to read and thus to maintain, but it isn't really expected to change.
+I would encourage improving the code in the smoldot repository in order to make code more reusable (see [this issue](https://github.com/paritytech/smoldot/issues/595)), which should reduce the amount of code in `backend-rust`.